 Hey!
 This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Scroll air compressors, or otherwise known as spiral air compressors, are one of the types of positive displacement air compressors readily available in today’s compressed air market.
+Scroll air compressors, otherwise known as spiral compressor, are one of the types of positive displacement air compressors readily available in today’s oil-free compressed air market.

 Table of Contents

 - Scroll Air Compressor Applications

 - Scroll Air Compressor Manufacturers & Where to Buy

 Scroll air compressors are positive-displacement type compressors that work by internal compression.
 Air is drawn in from the atmosphere and trapped, before being reduced in volume, and then finally, discharged at an outlet port.